Wondering how to spend one day in Avignon? You’ve come to the right place!

 You’ll see below that what to do in Avignon for a day is a lot!
 So much so that you may decide to extend that 1 day in Avignon to 2 days!

-Avignon makes for a great home base to explore more of the south of France.
+Avignon makes for a great home base to explore more of the off-the-beaten-path places in the south of France.
 Popular day trips from Avignon include:

 - Pont du Gard – an ancient Roman aqueduct designated a UNESCO World Heritage site is nothing short of impressive!
 Visit the museum to learn its fascinating history, and explore the surrounding park where you can hike, swim or go kayaking on the Gargon river